This post is also available in: Français

 - Prévôté de Québec: Contains transcriptions of Prévôté de Québec hearings.

-- Patrimoine familial: This series presents the life and genealogy of some famous or significant Quebec historical figures.
+- Patrimoine familial: This series presents the lives and genealogies of some famous or significant Quebec historical figures.

 - Patrimoine national: Contains baptism, marriage and burial directories as well as some Quebec cemeteries, produced by various authors.

-- Fiches franco-américaines (Franco-american files): These files contain an index of people which have been covered in the Guide Officiel Franco-Américain.
-The Guide Officiel Franco-Américain (GOFA) was a guide published annually in the United States pertaining to French-Americans.
+- Fiches franco-américaines (Franco-american cards): These cards contain an index of individuals who have been mentioned in the Guide Officiel Franco-Américain.
+The Guide Officiel Franco-Américain (GOFA) was a guide published annually in the United States that pertained to French-Americans.
 It contained short biographies of individuals with French roots living in the United States.

 Search by family in the Great Collections